Providing online customer service

 - When a problem has a simple solution, like a refund request that meets the conditions of your store policies, you can offer the solution quickly.

 - When a customer problem is more complicated, you can talk with the customer about the impact of the problem and listen to what they say about how you can help them resolve the problem.
-In some cases, you can even offer the solution that they talk about.
+In some cases, you can even offer the solution that they request.

 - When a customer problem doesn't have a clear solution or there's nothing that you can do to directly resolve it, you can still apologize about the situation.
 You might be able to offer something to the customer as a way of showing them that you care about their buying experience, like a gift card, a discount code, or free shipping.